Roblominmus/Write-Ups/README.md

 # Write-Ups
-These are some writeups i've made
+These are some writeups made by Roblominmus.